fokkerone/99problems/README.md

   }}
 ```

-does´t passs ;-(
+doesn´t passs ;-(

-1 + 99 = 99. so we need to clear the field before editing?
+> 1 + 99 = 199. so maybe we need to clear the field before editing?

 ```js
 // add